x0xr00t/sl0ppy-kaliFix/README.md

 # Side Note:
 this not fixes all issues, just most common issues for updating/upgrading issues.!!

-# For depracated depency issues
+# For Depracated Depency Issues
 * I advice to run cheksum fix, to sort these issues...

+# For File Size To Large, Wait On Sync...
+* I advice to use option 4

 # Install
 * `chmod +x install`